Arvindprksh/arvindprksh.github.io/_posts/WebProgramming/2016-12-17-Category_And_Tags_In_Jekyll.md

   The above code makes a list of each tags, of course.

-  In this code, if you change the tags into categories, that is a list based on category.
+  In this code, if you change "site.tags" into "site.categories", that is a list based on category.

   that code is as follows.